Beautiful yogis and yoginis,

 Upward facing dog a little bit higher than our previous Cobras.

-Enter downward facing dog.
+Hook the toes and the downward facing dog.

-Keep it nice and strong with the hands.
+And strong with the hands.

-Drop the foot down,
+Drop the foot down.

 Mirror the other side.

-Lift the left leg,
+Lift the left leg.

 Bend the knee.